 Take a whirlwind tour through Norway’s most enchanting destinations on this diverse 6-day itinerary.
 Start on the southwest coast, where you’ll settle into historic UNESCO-listed Bergen for three nights.
 Discover the charming port city's character-filled cobbled streets and lively atmosphere, then venture deep into the iconic scenery of the fjords, where you’ll travel by train and boat through some of the country’s most spectacular landscapes.
 End your Norwegian adventure with a flight to the far north, where the Arctic city of Tromsø serves as your base to explore pristine wilderness by dogsled and go searching for the elusive northern lights.

-Prepare to discover Oslo and Bergen's charm and culture as you explore the city by public transport during a local-led tour in both cities.
+Prepare to discover Oslo and Bergen's charm and culture as you explore the city by public transport during a local-led tour of both cities.
 You'll travel by train from Oslo to Bergen, with a stop in Flåm, on one of the world's steepest and most beautiful journeys that winds past lush fjord landscapes, gushing waterfalls, and steep, snow-capped mountains.
-In Flåm, you'll go on a fjord cruise past some of the highest peaks in the region—before heading to Bergen where you'll discover the city's magical layout and history during a local tour—as well as go on a second fjord cruise past Mostraumen and finally to Modalen.
+In Flåm, you'll go on a fjord cruise past some of the highest peaks in the region—before heading to Bergen, where you'll discover the city's magical layout and history during a local tour—as well as go on a second fjord cruise past Mostraumen and finally to Modalen.

 This five-day jaunt covers a great deal of Nordic ground, visiting the country's two largest cities and its longest and deepest fjord.
 Start in Oslo before taking a scenic train and ferry to the fjord-side village of Balestrand.
 Continue north to Fjærland before getting on another boat—this time to Bergen, a historic wharf city and home to a UNESCO World Heritage Site.